Anything But Conservative

-Anything But Conservative (À bas les conservateurs or N'importe quoi d'autre que conservateur), also known as the ABC campaign and Vote ABC, is a political campaign which aims to defeat the Conservatives in Canadian federal elections.
-It encourages strategic voting.
+Anything But Conservative (À bas les conservateurs or N'importe quoi d'autre que conservateur) was a strategic voting campaign trial by opponents of the Conservative Party of Canada also known by the names ABC Campaign or Vote ABC.

-Canadian federal elections use a first-past-the-post voting system, which allows a party with minority support among the population to win the majority of the seats in the Parliament.
-Given the make-up of existing political parties in the 21st century in Canada, the centre and centre-left vote tends to split between the federal NDP, Liberals and Greens, which allows for the Conservatives to win a disproportional number of seats in the parliament compared to their popular support.

-It is estimated by ABC campaigners that widespread strategic voting in 2015 federal elections decreased the number of Conservative seats by over 72.

-Strategic voting

-ABC voting means voting for the candidate among progressive parties (Greens, Liberals, and NDP) that is most likely to win the seat according to the public opinion polls.

-Previous strategic voting campaigns
+Previous strategic voting campaign

-In the past, political parties have mounted similar campaigns to sway voters against a particular party.

 Vote Anything but Liberal

-During the 2001 Alberta provincial elections, Conservative Party leader Stephen Harper led the National Citizens Coalition in a Vote Anything but Liberal campaign.
+During the 2001 Alberta provincial elections, Conservative Party leader Stephen Harper led the National Citizens Coalition in a "Vote Anything but Liberal" campaign.

-2008 Federal Elections
+2008 federal elections

-The ABC campaign originated in the 2008 Canadian Federal Election by one of the provincial branches of the Conservative party encouraging voters in a specific province to support any party other than the federal Conservative Party.
-The campaign was established by Newfoundland and Labrador Premier Danny Williams and was targeted particularly within that province in response to what Williams called a broken promise by Conservative prime minister Stephen Harper regarding equalization payments to the province.
-The campaign was a success as all federal Conservative party candidates lost their seats in the province.
+The ABC campaign originated in the 2008 Canadian Federal Election with the Progressive Conservative Party of Newfoundland and Labrador, encouraging the province's voters to support any party other than the federal Conservative Party.
+The campaign was established by Newfoundland and Labrador Premier Danny Williams, and was targeted particularly within that province in response to what Williams called a "broken promise" by Conservative prime minister Stephen Harper regarding equalization payments to the province.
+The campaign was considered a success as all federal Conservative party candidates lost their seats in the province.
 Williams remained the Premier of Newfoundland and Labrador until his retirement from politics in 2010.

 The project was officially overseen by an organization known simply as "ABC Campaign", which was affiliated with the provincial Progressive Conservative Party of which Williams is leader, and which was registered with Elections Canada as a "third party" for the purposes of election expenditures.
 The provincial government itself also paid for advertisements supporting the goals of the campaign.
 It has been estimated that the campaigners spent over $81,000 on the ABC campaign.